 Turkey tail is known for its powerful antioxidants, immune boosting molecules and prebiotic support for healthy microbes in the gut.
 Slippery elm’s “dependable demulcents soothe the tissues of the mouth and throat.
 Recommended for professional singers since 1847;” that is, for over a century slippery elm was the go-to sore throat lozenge!
 Goldenseal has been a workhorse medicine root known by multiple cultures for centuries to address a wide range of health challenges.
 The NIH recognizes that goldenseal can support wellness in relation to conditions from colds and other respiratory tract infections, allergic rhinitis (hay fever), ulcers, and digestive upsets such as diarrhea and constipation.
 It is also used as a mouthwash for sore gums and as an eyewash for eye inflammation, and it is applied to the skin for rashes and other skin problems.
+Our Spring Cleaning and Wild Greens blends are chock full of nutritive and supportive plant partners.

 Why Herbalism?